pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 Virtualizing pfSense with VMware vSphere / ESXi
 ===============================================

-This article is about building a pfSense virtual machine on vSphere / ESXi.
-Article explains how to install any major pfSense version on VMware vSphere versions 5.x and 6.x.
-Article does not cover how to install vSphere or how to configure pfSense to do any of the many amazing things it can.
+This article is about building a pfSense® virtual machine on vSphere / ESXi.
+Article explains how to install any major pfSense software version on VMware vSphere versions 5.x and 6.x.
+The article does not cover how to install vSphere or how to configure pfSense software to do any of the many amazing things it can.
 A basic, working, pfSense virtual machine will exist by the end of this document.

-.. note:: If pfSense will be running as a perimeter firewall for an organization and the "attack surface" should be minimized, many will say it is preferable to run it unvirtualized on stand-alone hardware.
+.. note:: If the pfSense firewall will be running as a perimeter firewall for an organization and the "attack surface" should be minimized, many will say it is preferable to run it unvirtualized on stand-alone hardware.
 That is a decision for the user and/or